bagder/docs/curl-vs-wget.md

 In recent years, **wget2** is worked on to become the replacement for wget.
 This comparison will eventually get wget2 details as well.

-Some have argued that I should compare uploading capabilities with [wput](http://wput.sourceforge.net), but that's a separate tool/project and I don't include that in this comparison.

 Two other capable tools with similar feature set include [aria2](http://aria2.sourceforge.net/) and [axel](http://axel.alioth.debian.org) (dead project?) - try them out!